PavanRangani/docs/docs/prd/philanthropy/browse.md

 # Browse Organizations

-- Show all of the organizations for which grant/contribution is added
+- Show all of the organizations for which grant/contribution/notes is added.
 - Provides a way to filter organizations by year

 ### UI Requirement